Cxemcast 044 – JM Moser

 Tell us about the mix that you did for us.

 I tried to accommodate many different rhythms in it, so mixing turned out to be quite unique.
-However, I wanted to create a bit dark and mysterious mood.
+I also wanted to create some dark and mysterious mood.
 Many ups and downs can be spotted here, I think that such form is more interesting to be listened to at home.
-I don’t see any reason to transfer the atmosphere of a club or party in podcasts, although the mix includes several nostalgic rave tracks.
+I don’t see any reason to transfer the atmosphere of a club o in podcasts, although the mix includes several nostalgic rave tracks.

 What is rave for you?